-The NL241 can be configured to create a network.
-In this mode, it acts as the access point which other Wi-Fi enabled devices can join.
-If this configuration is enabled, the user may set an SSID (network name) and password.
-If a password is supplied, the network created will be secured by WPA2 encryption.
-If no password is supplied, the network created will be an open network with no encryption.
+If this mode is selected the device will be the creator of a network.
+Enter the desired name of the network in the SSID setting.
+A network created by the module supports up to 8 joinees.
+If a password is supplied, the network that is created will be secured by WPA2 encryption.
+If no password is supplied, the network that is created will be an open network with no encryption.
 If this mode is selected, the channel may be specified manually using the Channel setting in the Settings Editor.
-If the Channel setting is left at the default setting Auto, the device will only use channels 1, 6, and 11 on which to operate to minimize interference from other networks detected in the area.
+If the Channel setting is left at the default setting of Auto, the device will select a channel on which to operate that has minimal interference from other networks detected in the area